amazon 3pl services

 1. Complex Setup Process

 Switching from FBA to a 3PL requires time and effort.
-You’ll need to integrate the provider’s system with Amazon’s Seller Central, set up shipping automation, and establish clear communication for order fulfillment.
+You’ll need to integrate the provider’s system with Amazon’s Seller Central, set up shipping automation, and establish clear communication for third-party fulfillment with Amazon.

 The onboarding process may involve signing contracts, configuring software, and training your team to use the 3PL’s platform.
 This transition period can take weeks or even months, depending on the complexity of your business.